A Detailed Introduction to the Best WordPress eCommerce Plugins

 If you’ve found the right product, then you’re already halfway there.
 The next step is to focus on the logistical side of setting up an online store — which is where things can get a little tricky.

-There are, of course, plenty of extremely capable eCommerce store building solutions out there (such as Shopify and Magento) — but picking which one to use isn’t always a straightforward decision.
-In my opinion, for the vast majority of people wanting to expand and grow an eCommerce business, WordPress is an almost perfect solution.
+There are, of course, plenty of extremely capable eCommerce store-building solutions out there (such as Shopify and Magento) — but deciding which one to use isn’t always straightforward.
+For the vast majority of people wanting to expand and grow an eCommerce business, WordPress is an almost perfect solution.

-Now, because WordPress doesn’t come with eCommerce functionality baked in by default, to add everything that’s required, such as a shopping cart, product showcase pages, and payment processing functionalities, you need to install an eCommerce plugin.
+Now, because WordPress doesn’t come with eCommerce functionality baked in, to add everything that’s required, such as a shopping cart, product showcase pages and payment processing functionalities, you’ll need to install an eCommerce plugin.

-Developed by the highly regarded WooThemes team — and originally forked from JigoShop — WooCommerce is available to download free from the WordPress repository, and lets you build and manage all aspects of an online shop from your WordPress dashboard.
+Originally developed by WooThemes, and then acquired by Automattic in 2015 for more than $30 million, WooCommerce is available to download for free from the WordPress repository, and lets you build and manage all aspects of an online shop from your WordPress dashboard.

 For example, WooCommerce makes it super easy to upload all of your products on to a website — including all of your product variations.
-This also includes digital products, such as PDFs or MP3s, and, with your products added, you’re free to upload images, write sales descriptions, and set prices.
+This also includes digital products, such as PDFs or MP3s, and you’re free to upload images, write sales descriptions and set prices.

 - make appointments